KlaraMartinsson/hangman-game/README.md

 2. After creating a Heroku account, click "New" to create a new app from the dashboard.
 3. Create a unique name for the app and select your region: press "Create app".
 4. Go to settings and add the necessary Config_vars and buildpacks.
 Ensure that the buildpacks are set to `Python` and `NodeJS`.
-5. Click the `Deploy Branch`.
+5. Click `Deploy`.
 6. Scroll Down to Deployment Method and select GitHub.
 7. Select the name of the repository from Github to be deployed and connect to Heroku.
-8. Scroll down to deploy:
+8. Scroll down to the deploy options:
-The first option is selecting Automatic deploys (Will Update Automatically with every "git push").
+Click enable Automatic deploys (Will Update Automatically with every "git push").
 This was chosen for this project.

 ## Credits
 ### Code